AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 **1.Asset Turnover Ratio (Rotacion de Activos)**

-The asset turnover ratio has remained stable, ranging from 1.04 in 2021 to 1.12 in 2022, with a slight decline to 1.07 in 2024.
+The asset turnover ratio has remained stable, from 1.04 in 2021 to 1.12 in 2022, with a slight decline to 1.07 in 2024.
 NVIDIA maintains consistent efficiency in generating sales from its total assets, with minor variations likely reflecting changes in asset utilization or revenue growth.

 **2.Inventory Turnover Ratio (Rotacion de Inventario)**